andrewcooke/choochoo/docs/impulse.md

 number so it grows more quickly, and we'll give it a shorter time-scale, so it falls back down more quickly.

-We are modelling "being careful" - the idea is to do enough training that Fitness creeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
+We are modelling "being careful".
+The idea is to do enough training that Fitness creeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
 Train, but keep an eye on Fatigue.
 If it's getting too high, take a break.